vireshsolanki/migration_scripts/README.md

 **`Createlb.py`**:
 - **Purpose**: Reads the Excel sheet and creates load balancer rules based on the provided data.
 - **Instructions**: Make sure to update the `LOAD_BALANCER_ARN` and verify target group names before running.

----

-Feel free to share this document with anyone who needs to follow these steps, and let me know if you need any more details!